Naveen-Koul/git-cli-practice/README.md

 2. Assuming that you are currently within a Git repository, write the command (or commands) that will cause the file 'hello-world.txt' to be committed.
 A: git add hello-world.txt
 git commit -m “hello-world.txt is created”

+3. Assuming that you are currently within a Git repository, write the command (or commands) that will display any uncommitted changes made to the file named 'README.md'.
+A: git diff README.md